dotnet/fsharp/README.md

 - [Windows 8 SDK](http://msdn.microsoft.com/en-us/windows/desktop/hh852363.aspx)
 - [Windows 8.1 SDK](http://msdn.microsoft.com/en-us/library/windows/desktop/bg162891.aspx)
 - [Windows 10 SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk)

-#### Contributing

-Guidelines for contributions to the F# compiler, library, and Visual F# IDE tools can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) document.

-How we label issues and PRs:  https://github.com/dotnet/roslyn/wiki/Labels-used-for-issues

-This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
-This code of conduct has been [adopted by many other projects](http://contributor-covenant.org/adopters/).
-For more information see the [Code of conduct](https://github.com/Microsoft/visualfsharp/wiki/Code-of-Conduct).

-If you would like to contribute to the F# ecosystem more generally see the F# Software Foundation's [Community Projects](http://fsharp.org/community/projects/) pages.

 ### Using Nightly Releases of Visual F# Tools